 Since the first BOW event was held in Wisconsin in 1991, this exciting international program has expanded to 46 states and seven provinces with more than 80 workshops offered each year.
-The main goal of the BOW program is to provide women the opportunity to learn skills that encourage and enhance participation in outdoor activities, like hunting and shooting, fishing and boating, and non-harvest activities.
+The main goal of the BOW program is to provide women with the opportunity to learn skills that encourage and enhance participation in outdoor activities, like hunting and shooting sports, fishing and boating, and non-harvest recreational activities.

-While Becoming an Outdoors-Woman is aimed primarily at women, it offers an opportunity for anyone 18 or older to learn skills needed for numerous outdoor activities.
-Please see Delaware's YouTube channel video: Becoming an Outdoor Woman 2012
+While BOW is aimed primarily at women, it offers an opportunity for anyone 18 or older to learn skills needed for numerous outdoor activities.

 This workshop is for you if:

-For more information about the Becoming an Outdoor Woman program, please contact:
+For more information about Delaware's Becoming an Outdoors-Woman program, please contact:

 DuPont Nature Center